dalong0514/readnotes/20190102原文复制/2019039The-Art-of-Insight-in-Science-and-Engineering/2019039The-Art-of-Insight-in-Science-and-Engineering0801.md

 air

 In this problem, you use easy cases of 𝑥 ≡ 𝜌water/𝜌air to guess how buoyancy affects this result.
 (Imagine that you may vary the density of air or water as needed.)
-In dimensional analysis, including the buoyant force requires including 𝜌air, 𝑔, and 𝑟 in order to compute the weight of the displaced fluid (which is the buoyant force)—but those variables are already included in the dimensional analysis.
+In dimensional analysis, including the buoyant force requires including 𝜌air, 𝑔, and 𝑟 in order to compute the weight of the displaced fluid (which is the buoyant force) — but those variables are already included in the dimensional analysis.

 Therefore, including buoyancy doesn't require a new dimensionless group.
 So it must change the form of the dimensionless function 𝑓 .